huplay/demo-gpt-java/models/README.md

 BLOOM (BigScience Large Open-science Open-access Multilingual Language Model) was created by over a thousand AI developers, organized by Hugging Face, published in May 2022.

-It has a larger vocabulary (250,880 tokens) compared to the GPT-2/3 models (50,257), so the size of the word token embedding parameters is bigger.
+It has a larger vocabulary (250,880 tokens) compared to the GPT-2/3 models (50,257), so the size of the word token embedding is bigger.
 (More parameters as a GPT-2 model with the same architectural size.)

+These models are not ported yet because the different tokenizer and position embedding, but I'm working on it.

 | Name       | Hidden size | Dec. no. | Head no. | Max. length | Size of params |
 |------------|------------:|---------:|---------:|------------:|---------------:|